 Army of Darkness Defense is an old game in the world of mobile gaming.
 It was released in May 2011 and hasn’t been updated since January 2013.
 It is a tower defense type game that uses the simplified linear structure made popular by games like Plants vs Zombies.

-I only picked it up this week, having grown tired of too much Sentinel 3 on the iPad and it was great discovery that yielded a good few hours of engaging play time.
-I breezed through the first 30 levels, the next five levels were challenging and fun and when I hit level 35 I had to spent some time replaying the same level for the next five levels to afford enough upgrades to progress.
+I only picked it up this week, having grown tired of too much Sentinel 3 on the iPad as my thing-to-do-whilst-waiting-for-the-kettle-to-boil.
+It was a great discovery that yielded a good few hours of engaging play time.
+I breezed through the first 30 levels, the next five levels were challenging and fun and when I hit level 35 I spent some time replaying the same level for the next five levels to afford enough upgrades to progress.

 “In this tug-of-war, casual defense game based on the MGM classic movie, you play Ash, the time-traveling, evil-fighting, S-Mart sales clerk as you defend Lord Arthur’s castle and the Necronomicon from the oncoming hordes of evil undead.”
 Backflip Studios